(Hypertensive Emergency; Hypertensive Crisis; Hypertensive Urgency)

 - Oral high blood pressure medicines once blood pressure has been lowered from dangerous levels

-- Take all prescribed high blood pressure medicines regularly and avoid missing doses.
+- Take all prescribed high blood pressure medication regularly and avoid missing doses

 National Heart, Lung, and Blood Institute http://www.nhlbi.nih.gov